hrosailing/hrosailing/Documentation/Documentation.rst

                                 | Defaults to ``True``

-            | Raises an exception if
+            | Raises a FileReadingException if

-                | an unknown format was specified
+                | - an unknown format was specified

-                | the file can't be found, opened or read
+                | - the file can't be found, opened or read

     ``polardiagram``.\ **pickling**\(``pkl_path, obj``)